Patching over Analytic Fibers and the Local-Global Principle: Introduction

 where the direct limit is taken with respect to connected affinoid neighborhoods $Z \subseteq Z_0$ of~$x.$ \end{thm*}

 Remark that the direct limit appearing on the left-hand side of the local-global principle above is the field of germs of meromorphic functions on the fiber of $x$ in $C.$

 We work only over fibers of points for which the local ring is a field.
 The set of such points is dense.
 In fact, in the case of curves, if $x$ is any point that is not \textit{rigid} (rigid points are those that we see in rigid spaces), then $\mathcal{O}_x$ is a field.
-Although this might not appear explicitely in the paper, the reason behind this hypothesis is that to make the transition from ``a matrix decomposition result" (similar to \cite{HHK} and \cite{une}) to patching ``around" the fiber, we need the fiber to \textit{not} be a divisor.
+Although this might not appear explicitely in the paper, the reason behind this hypothesis is that to make one's way from ``a matrix decomposition result" (similar to \cite{HHK} and \cite{une}) to patching ``around" the fiber, we need the fiber to \textit{not} be a divisor.
+This means that non-zero analytic (resp. meromorphic) functions defined on a neighborhood of said fiber can not have zeros (resp. poles) everywhere on the fiber; this is a crucial property for the results of Subsection~\ref{parpl}.
 Said hypothesis is the only obstacle to proving the result around \textit{all} fibers of the relative analytic curve $C \rightarrow S.$

 To show the result above, as fibers of an analytic relative curve are endowed with the structure of an analytic curve, we follow a similar line of reasoning as in \cite{une}.
 However, there are many additional technical difficulties that appear in this relative setting.
 Here is a brief outline of the proof.